PIXISREPO/PIXIS-PROJECTS/MOODE-LCD/README.md

 ## Installation

 The IP address of your Moode Player is displayed on the LCD at boot time.
-SSH into your moOde device with ssh moode@IP Address with password moode, then copy and paste these four commands into your SSH terminal:
+SSH into your moOde device with ssh moode@(IP address) with password moode, then copy and paste these four commands into your SSH terminal:

 ```bash
 cd /tmp